AnirudhKalva/OhioHealth_Technical_Kata/README.md

 ✔ Retrieve the last saved user from MongoDB
 ✔ Secure API using an **API Key**
 ✔ Fully responsive UI with **Tailwind CSS**
-✔ Light Yellow & White UI Theme for a Soft Look

 ---